Special Pinelands Plants Course - Fundamentals

 This course will be geared for beginners, though seasoned field botanists may also enjoy the tour of plant families and the careful study of the intriguing variety of flower morphology.

 We’ll study live and pressed specimens during the ten evening workshops, and make nine weekend field trips.
 Of course, we’ll also pay close attention to plants and plant communities that are of conservation priority.

 [+ ZOOM] Special Pinelands Plants Course © PPA

-2013 Class Schedule: Classes will be held on 10 consecutive Thursday evenings, except for July 4th, from 7 to 9 pm.
-The first class will be held May 30th.
+2014 Class Schedule: Classes will be held on 10 consecutive Thursday evenings from 7 to 9 pm.
+The first class will be held May 29th and the last class will be July 31.
 These lecture/workshop sessions will be held at the Pinelands Preservation Alliance headquarters at 17 Pemberton Road (Rt.
 616 West), Southampton, NJ, 08088.

 2014 Field Trip schedule: Field trips will be at New Jersey Conservation Foundation's Franklin Parker Preserve, unless otherwise indicated.
 Field trips will normally run from 9 AM to 3 PM.
 Exact meeting locations will vary.